Ryank2004/brixstudio/README.md

 ## 📱 Responsive Design

-The website is fully responsive with breakpoints at:
+The website is fully responsive with the use of:
-- Mobile: Default(320px+)
-- Tablet: 768px
+- media queries
-- Desktop small: 813px
+- responsive font sizes
-- Desktop: 1024px
+- hover detection
-- Large desktop: 1224px+

 ## 🎨 Design System

 ### Color Palette